itsjohnward/Grouped/README.md

   - It also randomly moves from the origin location, even from a completely stagnant laptop; this seems like a definite fault in the GPS accuracy system.

 === The Need-to-dos: ========================
  - The 'Post' table needs to be finished.
-I'm not sure what this is, but it has been here since I started from weeks ago.
  - Ergo, the 'NewPost' controller needs completion along side the 'Post' table.
-Example code is everywhere.
- - Look up solutions for network location fix.
- - Logo for launch screen and login screen (to pretty up)
- - Change the copyright info in the launch screen.
-It's been (C)Jonathan's for awhile.

 === The Can-to-dos: ========================
  - Profile pictures: This will require searching the directory of the device.
 And putting files into parse to share.